anderson-aristotle/js-object-modeling/README.md

 ### Code Along: Television

-Now let's consider how we might model a TV.
+Now, let's consider how we might model a TV.
 For this example, let's assume that we're only concerned with using the TV, not selling it or anything like that.

 When we interact with a TV, there's a short list of things that we typically do:

-- turn it on/off (toggle power)
+- Turn it on/off (toggle power).
-- increase or decrease the volume
+- Increase or decrease the volume.
-- increase or decrease the channel
+- Increase or decrease the channel.

 In addition, there are a number of other features of the TV that might interest
 us:

-- is it a plasma/LCD/LED TV?
+- Is it a plasma/LCD/LED TV?
-- what's the resolution?
+- What's the resolution?
-- how much power does it consume?
+- How much power does it consume?

 How could we model this in JavaScript?
 In your squads, take ten minutes and write out a JavaScript object that represents all of the features and behaviors